fostroll/mordl/doc/README_POS.md

 object, and this attribute may be used further to share already loaded embeddings with another taggers.

-Afterwards, load train and development test corpora into the created tagger
+Afterwards, load the train and the development test corpora into the created tagger object:
-object:
 ```python
 tagger.load_train_corpus(corpus, append=False, test=None, seed=None)
 tagger.load_test_corpus(corpus, append=False)
 ```
-For detailed info on `.load_train_corpus()` and `.load_test_corpus()`, refer to
+For detailed info on `.load_train_corpus()` and `.load_test_corpus()`, refer to the
 [***MorDL*** Basics: Load Train and Test Data](https://github.com/fostroll/mordl/blob/master/doc/README_BASICS.md#data) chapter.

 ### Training<a name="train"></a>

-***MorDL*** allows you to train either a custom BiLSTM POS-tagging model or a Transformer Encoder model.
+***MorDL*** allows you to train either the BiLSTM or the Transformer Encoder based POS-tagging model.
 The latter has slightly better performance, though on very long sentences it may cause *CUDA out of memory* error on the inference.

-**NB:** By this step, you should have a tagger object created and training data loaded.
+**NB:** By this step, you should have the tagger object created and training data loaded.

 ```python